Comfort aids

 Candidates must provide their own comfort aids except for the following items:

-PVTCs: Though not required, Pearson VUE recommends that earplugs, noise-canceling headphones, and tissues or Kleenex be available to candidates.
-If your site does not have these items available or the candidate wants the test center to provide another comfort aid, an accommodation approval is required.
+PVTCs: Though not required, Pearson VUE recommends that earplugs, noise-reducing headphones, and tissues or Kleenex be available to candidates.
+If your site does not have these items or the candidate wants the test center to provide another comfort aid, an accommodation is required.
+PVTC Selects:

 Some items are not allowed in the testing room unless the candidate has an accommodation for the item in advance.
 The following items are not considered comfort aids:

 An accommodation is required for these items because candidates who use them might disturb other candidates.
-These items might also cause damage to the computer equipment.
+These items might also damage the computer equipment.

 Inspecting comfort aids

 Visually inspect all comfort aids before you allow the candidate to bring them into the testing room.
-Be sure to only visually examine the item.
 Do not directly touch the item or the candidate, and do not ask the candidate to remove the item.
-The only exception to this process is inspecting eyeglasses, which candidates are asked to remove and show (but not hand over) to the test administrator.
+The only exception to this process is eyeglasses, which candidates are asked to remove and show (but not hand over) to the test administrator.
 For more information, see Checking eyeglasses.

-In general, you do not need to create a case regarding the use of a comfort aid, unless the aid is unusual, suspicious, or you observe candidate misconduct.
-Check the exam sponsor's client reference for any non-standard case requirements.
+In general, you do not need to create a case when candidates use a comfort aid unless the aid is unusual or suspicious.
+Check the exam sponsor's client reference for any nonstandard case requirements.
 If you do notice something unusual, create a case, selecting these options:

 Admissions/Check-in